Here's a guide to who qualifies for an immigration fee waiver and how to apply for it.

-When you submit an application for immigration benefits to U.S. Citizenship and Immigration Services (USCIS), you must, in most cases, pay a non-refundable application fee.
+When you submit an application for immigration benefits to U.S. Citizenship and Immigration Services (USCIS), you must ordinarily pay a non-refundable application fee.
 However, if you are unable to afford this fee, you might be able to apply for a fee waiver from USCIS.
 (See 8 C.F.R. § 103.7(c)(3).)

 Approval is in no way automatic, however.
 USCIS has the discretion to approve or deny a fee waiver request.
 You must demonstrate an inability to afford paying the fees, but without also disqualifying yourself from the benefit you seek.

-Some categories of applicant are considered exempt from filing a USCIS application fee, and won't even have to request a waiver or prove anything about their finances.
-Beginning April 1, 2024, fee exemptions will be automatic from initial petitions all the way through adjustment of status applications for:
+Some categories of applicant are considered exempt from filing a USCIS application fee, and won't have to request a waiver or prove anything about their finances.
+Fee exemptions are automatic for certain petitions or applications for these categories of applicant:

 You'll find the relevant government regulations at 8 C.F.R. § 106.3(b).